platformsh/platformsh-docs/src/languages/php.md

 date.timezone = "Europe/Paris"
 ```

-Environment-specific `php.ini` configuration directives can be provided via environment variables.
+Environment-specific `php.ini` configuration directives can be provided via environment variables separately from the application code.
 See the note in the [Environment variables](/development/variables.md#php-specific-variables) section.

 ### Default php.ini settings